 Utility Screws vs. Steel Screws

 Screws designed for fastening wood come in two basic forms: steel or stainless steel wood screws, or utility screws (often generically known as deck screws).

 Utility screws are the workhorses of framing carpentry and outdoor woodworking projects.
 They are available in different types of steel, sometimes corrosion-resistant metals designed to stand up to the chemicals in treated lumber; and they are normally sold by length.

-Additionally, the number and length of screws that are used will depend on the grain orientation of the receiving board.
+The number and length of screws that are used will depend on the grain orientation of the receiving board.
 As a general rule, screws needed for attaching two boards across the grain do not need to be as long as when screws are inserted into end grain.
-When screwing into end grain, try to get at least two inches of thread into the board.
+When screwing into the end grain, aim for at least two inches of thread in the board.

 As a general guideline, you can use #8 diameter deck-type screws for most utility tasks.
-Use 1-1/4" screws for basic tasks where strength isn't a huge issue or when attaching two 3/4"-thick boards across the grain.
-Keep some 2-1/2" deck screws for screwing into end grain, plus some beefy 3" screws for attaching 2x by stock into end-grained boards, or when a little extra added oomph is needed.
-Finally, if there will be a lot of sheer strength needed, you can opt for some 1/4"-diameter lag screws.
+Use 1-1/4 inch screws for basic tasks where strength is less of an issue or when attaching two 3/4-inch-thick boards across the grain.
+Keep some 2 1/2-inch deck screws for screwing into end grain, plus some stronger 3-inch screws for attaching into end-grained boards, or when a little extra added power is needed.
+Finally, if there will be a lot of sheer strength needed, you can opt for some 1/4-inch diameter lag screws.

-TIP: No matter whether inserting screws into end grain or cross-grained boards, many experts and skilled DIYers always opt to drill pilot holes with a special countersink pilot bit that drills a small-diameter hole the length of the screw shaft, with a wider counter-sink portion that will allow the head to be sunk flush with the surface of the wood.
+No matter whether inserting screws into end grain or cross-grained boards, many experts and skilled do-it-yourselfers always opt to drill pilot holes with a special countersink pilot bit.
+This type of bit drills a small-diameter hole the length of the screw shaft, with a wider counter-sink portion that will allow the head to be sunk flush with the surface of the wood.